Foundation Skills for Social Change

 The IFWEA Foundation Skills for Social Change (FSSC) certificate programme is aimed at grassroots leaders in trade unions and community organisations.
 The courses, designed by IFWEA affiliates with specific expertise, are user-friendly, relevant and practical.
 They provide the tools to build educational, organising and mobilising skills as grassroots leaders.

 Due to the Covid-19 pandemic and the travel restrictions imposed in numerous countries, the FSSC certificate programme will be run entirely online for 2021, as was successfully done in 2020.
-The programme will include popular courses such as How to Design an Online Course and the Women’s Leadership Course, as well as new courses, to be announced.
+The programme will include popular courses such as the Women’s Leadership Course, as well as new courses.

 Due to the global pandemic the FSSC certificate programme was run online for most of 2020.
 No offline courses were held, due to travel and physical distancing challenges.

 - The Women’s Leadership Course, facilitated by Namrata Bali from the Indian Academy of Self Employed Women (IASEW), attracted 24 participants from organisations in 10 countries.
 Watch our video presentation on the course

 - How to Design an Online Course has been run four times.
 Twice was by open invitation, and twice was in-house with the Nigeria Labour Congress and StreetNet.
 In all, there were 145 participants from 26 countries

 - Three affiliates designed and rolled out online courses with IFWEA’s support, and a further eight affiliates are preparing for the roll out of online courses in 2021.
 See how the courses ran, who took them, and how they went here

 - Three new courses have been designed in response to the demand for introducing online education to grassroots leaders during lockdown.
 These courses are: How to obtain and manage an email account | How to use WhatsApp for education | How to run an online study circle

 How do IFWEA courses work?